AssTractionHero/cytube/docs/frequently-asked-questions.md

 provider does meet the requirements and has sufficient demand, I will consider adding it.

-### How can I set a background image/customize my channel?
+### How can I set a background image / customize my channel?

 CyTube channels are customizable with CSS.
 Click on **Channel Settings**, then click the **Edit** drop down and click **CSS**.
 Mozilla has an introductory tutorial